scenerystack/community/docs/reference/api/sim/SimDisplay.md

 #### step( dt : <span style="font-weight: 400;"><span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span></span> ) {: #step data-toc-label='step' }

+#### getFocusablePlaceholder() : <span style="font-weight: 400;">[HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span></span> {: #getFocusablePlaceholder data-toc-label='getFocusablePlaceholder' }

+In simulations that do not support Interactive Description or any keyboard-focusable content, the simulation is a black box that cannot even receive browser focus.
+In some cases, this can be buggy.

+For example using global
+keyboard listeners without any ability to focus in the sim is buggy in iframes: https://github.com/phetsims/circuit-construction-kit-common/issues/1027

+This function will return null when the simDisplay is accessible because this element is not needed when there are any other focusable elements in the sim (which is assumed to be true in any simulation PDOM).

 ### Instance Properties

 #### simulationRoot : <span style="font-weight: 400;">[Node](../scenery/Node.md)</span> {: #simulationRoot data-toc-label='simulationRoot' }